jokirosdahl/ramses2_joki_fork/doc/lightcone_params.md

 The namelist block `&LIGHTCONE_PARAMS` is used to specify parameters controlling the light cone output in cosmological simulations.
-Light cone data is outputted during the simulation to capture the light travel time effects for observational studies.

 | Variable name         | Fortran type | Default value | Description                                                                                    |
 |:----------------------|:-------------|:--------------|:-----------------------------------------------------------------------------------------------|